 As it turns out – and this is the truly astonishing thing – to our knowledge, this is the only English Bible with engravings dating from the 16th century!
 [There are just a handful of early English Bibles with 17th century engravings.]
 1660 marks the legalization of “pictures” in English Bibles, due to Charles II return to the throne.
 Our investigation showed that the BCP/NT was “married” to the engravings, very likely in 1660 or 1661, just prior to the introduction of the new BCP in 1662 which effectively made the “marriage” passe.
 Since it could no longer function as a bona fide “Prayer Book,” it was probably put back on the shelf for the next 350 years, which explains its near-pristine condition.

 Internal evidence shows that the book, as it now stands, was likely “created” by George Ritschel, Sr., a Lutheran turned Anglican, and an early Lecturer of Hexham Abbey in Northumberland, UK.
 The Bible was then passed down through the Sloughter and Robert Clarke family of Lecturers at Hexham Abbey during the early 1800’s.
 This historic Church, founded in 674, was at first a notable Benedictine Abbey, then in 1170 it became an Augustinian Priory, then in 1534 at the time of Henry VIII’s purges it transformed itself into the parish church of Hexham, to this day.

 Because of this venerable provenance, we have dubbed the book “The Hexham Abbey Bible”.

 An Exhibit and Lecture Series was held February 11 – April 29, 2018 — the first outing of this Bible.
 After much research by Professor Ricardo De Mambro Santos and Dr. Bruce T. Martin, The Hexham Abbey Bible, along with 35 similar engravings of the period, were exhibited at the Hallie Ford Museum in Salem, OR under the title: Holy Beauty: Northern Renaissance Prints Discovered in an Early English Bible.
 Several world renowned scholars participated in the Lecture Series.

 The Hexham Abbey Bible is now available for sale.
-A detailed Prospectus and Bidding Schedule will be sent or emailed to serious bidders.
+See the category “Rare Bibles” on this site.
 For more information, contact Dr. Bruce T. Martin, Historic Bibles & Engravings, at 541-990-9919.